Key Takeaways

 The roles and responsibilities of a hotel hygiene manager include overseeing:

-- Personal hygiene
+- Personal hygiene of the hotel staff

 - Food hygiene